Honors Capstone Project

 As a result of the two obstacles outlined above, I switched my thesis topic to be about the metaphysical problem of how a work changes in response to the work itself.
 In other words, my thesis has taken the form of a paper analyzing the methods that I went through as an amateur documentarian that resulted in the evolvement of the format of how I express my research.
 This paper analyzes the research I did, my process as to choosing to do a drama/narrative versus a documentary, and the ethical questions that are raised when taking liberties in a historical piece.

 Margolis, Rose, "How a work changes in response to the work itself: Researching Civil War Photography, A Case Study" (2009).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 415.

 Creative Commons License